 Glycolic acid (hydroxyacetic acid) is one of the top solutions for well rehabilitation, flow stimulation, downhole drilling, and new well-cleaning applications.
 It is an organic acid that provides superior cleaning efficacy for hard water scales, including calcium carbonates, magnesium carbonates, manganese, and other mineral salts.
 It also cleans various iron deposits, polysaccharide deposits, and biofouling or biological film formations.
 In addition, Glycolic acid is widely used as a descaler for inorganic and organic impurities in various industrial applications, including water treatment, and oil and gas.

-- It has excellent compatibility when blended with other acids to improve the cost efficiency and cleaning effectiveness
+It has excellent compatibility when blended with other acids to improve cost efficiency and cleaning effectiveness

 The Pretreatment Steps of Well Stimulation:

 Measure the water flow and compare it with historical flows to determine the flow deterioration over time, and set a goal for when the cleaning procedure is required.
 The flow typically deteriorates because of gradual damage to the well formation, accumulation of carbonate deposits, or mechanical damage to the downhole filter system.

 If iron bacteria is present, the well will need a chlorination shock treatment by the injection of chlorine solution to loosen the slime and organic biofilm deposits.

 Apply a high-frequency shock to loosen the scale by detonating blasting caps in the water wellbore.